 Gulfport Halitosis Treatments

-Halitosis is the technical term for "bad breath."
+Halitosis is the technical term for “bad breath.”
 More than 50 million people suffer from halitosis in the United States.
 Depending on the cause, bad breath may happen only occasionally or may be a more persistent condition.
 The most common cause of bad breath is bacteria.
 Because the mouth is moist and warm, it creates perfect conditions for the millions of bacteria that live in the mouth.
 In fact, approximately 80% of bad breath is caused by something in the mouth.
 Bad breath caused by bacteria in the mouth can be easily treated.
 Brushing your teeth, tongue and gums after meals as well as flossing and rinsing with mouthwash will usually take care of the problem.
-Regular visits to our office for a deeper, professional cleaning and exam will also help you.
+Regular visits to Gulf Coast Dental for a deeper, professional cleaning and exam will also help you.

 What Cause Halitosis?

 - Bad oral hygiene